 Trust, Professionalism, Mutual Respect

 Membership is not automatic, even when a category may be available.
-To maintain a high level of integrity, an interview and screening process which includes an on-site visit, must be conducted prior to acceptance.
+To maintain a high level of integrity, an interview and screening process that includes an on-site visit must be conducted prior to acceptance.
 Potential members are asked to join because we believe all of us would benefit.

-Once a business is voted into membership, the owner can be proud that it is one of a select number of firms recognized for quality and high standards.
+Once a business is voted into membership, the owner can be proud that their company is one of a select number of firms recognized for quality and lofty standards.

-Business owners and managers who have an interest in learning more about Oregon Executives Association may attend a luncheon meeting as a guest of the organization.
-Please email Debbie Utberg, OEA Executive Director, if you would like to attend a luncheon.
+Business owners and managers who have an interest in learning more about the Oregon Executives Association may attend a luncheon meeting as a guest of the organization.
+Please email Kim Kelly, OEA Executive Director, if you would like to attend a luncheon.